Ιωάννης Θεμ. Τσουχλαράκης

 «Alive History THE DANCES OF CRETE»

-- The Municipality of Agioi Anargiroi in the Municipal Cultural Centre «Spyros Apostolou» in March 24th 2002 under the topic:
+- The Municipality of Agioi Anargiroi at the Civil Cultural Centre "Spyros Apostolou" in March 24th 2002 under the topic:

 «Celebratory Commemoration of the National Anniversary of March 25th 1821»